kgorking/gbs/README.md

 - top-level directory
   - `src` - source files for main executeable
-  - `lib` - libraries (partially implemented)
-	- named subdirectory per library.
+  - `lib` - libraries, named subdirectory per library.
-	  - name + `.d` for dynamic library
+	- `lib/s.libname/` for static library named _libname_
-	  - name + `.s` for static library
+	- `lib/d.libname/` for dynamic library named _libname_
   - `unittest` - unit tests (not implemented yet)
-	- One `.cpp` file per test.
+	- One `.cpp` file per test?
   - `deps` - dependencies (not implemented yet)
-	- TODO somehow fetch from eg. github and build them
+	- fetch from eg. github and build them
-  - `gbs.out` - build output (created automatically)
+  - `*` (not implemented yet)
-  - `*` - other directories, not starting with `.`, are compiled to their own executables (not implemented yet)
+	- other directories, not starting with `.`, are compiled to their own executables

 # Usage
 `gbs` **_[commands...]_**